Learn-Write-Repeat/DSA/dsa-cp-2/ARRAYS-Min_&_Max/Min_&_Max_of_Array.md

-# Maximum and minimum of an array using minimum number of comparisons✨😊
+# Maximum and minimum of an array using minimum number of comparisons✨

  - Here I have created a structure named **Pair** (which contains min and max) and  ***arr*** is the array elements  and ***n*** is the size of array.I have used a method called **Comparison in Pairs**  ie,
  - If n is odd then initialize min and max as first element.